bitfireAT/webdav-push/webdav-push-draft.md

 A WebDAV-Push server should use the collection topic as `Topic` header in push messages to replace previous notifications for the same collection.

-> **NOTE**: [UnifiedPush](https://unifiedpush.org/) (UP) is a set of specification documents which are intentionally designed as a 100% compatible subset of Web Push, together with a software that can be used to implement these documents.
+> **NOTE**: [UnifiedPush](https://unifiedpush.org/) (UP) is a specification which is intentionally designed as a 100% compatible subset of Web Push, together with a software that can be used to implement these documents.
 From a WebDAV-Push server perspective, UP endpoints can be seen as Web Push resources.

 ![Flowchart: WebDAV-Push over UnifiedPush](images/unifiedpush-flowchart.png)